In 2016, I took an action that triggered a policy violation, resulting in the disabling of my Facebook ad account.

 Use my wife’s Facebook business page to run my ads.

-This option seemed the best possible for me then, but I couldn’t take it either.
+This option seemed the best at the time, but I couldn’t take it either.

 Why?

-I’m uncomfortable with entering her privacy, such as social media activities.
+I’m uncomfortable with accessing her private information, such as her social media activity.

-Many couples share email addresses, social media pages, Messenger, WhatsApp, etc. But I don’t feel comfortable doing these things.
+Many couples share email addresses, social media accounts, and messaging apps such as Messenger and WhatsApp.
+But I don’t feel comfortable doing these things.

-Since I use Facebook to promote my blog business, I prefer separating family from business and using my own account.
+Since I use Facebook to promote my blog business, I prefer to keep my family and business separate and use a separate account.

 From all the options I read online, one thing is certain: